-- 1. When using a mobile device to access the internet, students are required to connect using the District's K-12 or DUSD Private network.
-All access must be in accordance with the Acceptable Use Policy. - 2.
-The District is NOT responsible for the loss, damage and/or theft of any of these types of devices. - 3.
-The devices must not be used from bell to bell during instructional time or in violation of other behavioral infractions as outlined in the disciplinary procedures section of this handbook, unless otherwise directed by a staff member for instructional purposes or for use as an educational resource. - Other use of electronic devices, including unauthorized pictures, video/sound recordings, or Bluetooth speakers may be considered misuse and may result in consequences as outlined in the disciplinary matrix. - 5.
-Any violation of the Internet and Email User Agreement may result in disciplinary consequences. - 6.
-Examples of misuse include, but are by no means limited to: text or other electronic messages that contain harassment, bullying, threatening, intimidation, hate/bias, extortion, endangerment, gang activity, instigation, cheating, sale/distribution of any prohibited substances or items, sexual harassment; electronic images or access to any of the above as well as to any access in violation of sexual materials or sexual misconduct; unauthorized pictures, video/sound recordings.
+- 1. Freedom Traditional is not a Bring Your Own Device (BYOD) campus. - 2.
+All devices must be turned off or on silent, and out of sight during the school day. - 3.
+In case of emergency, the student will be allowed to use the school phone to contact parents or guardians. - 4.
+The Freedom Traditional Staff will confiscate cell phones during the academic day if they see or hear them.
+Confiscated cell phones will be sent to the front office and will be picked up by the student at the end of the day.
+After the second offense, parents will be required to come to the school and pick up their student's cell phone. - 5.
+The district is NOT responsible for the loss, damage and/or theft of any of these types of devices. - 6.
+Other use of electronic devices, including unauthorized video/sound recordings, or Bluetooth speakers may be considered misuse and may result in consequences as outlined in the disciplinary matrix. - 7.
+Any violation of the Internet and Email User Agreement may result in disciplinary consequences. - 8.
+Examples of misuse include, but are not limited to: text or other electronic messages that contain harassment, bullying, threatening, intimidation, hate/bias, extortion, endangerment, gang activity, instigation, cheating, sale/distribution of any prohibited substances or items, sexual harassment; electronic images or access to any of the above as well as to any access in violation of sexual materials or sexual misconduct; unauthorized video/sound recordings.